Forever Young (2014 TV series): Part 1

-Thùy Linh – a beautiful, innocent girl pampered by her parents, has realized her dream of coming to Korea to study and satisfy her passion for K-pop and Korean culture.
+Thùy Linh – a beautiful, innocent girl pampered by her parents - has realized her dream of coming to Korea to study and satisfy her passion for K-pop and Korean culture.
 Linh entered an independent life in South Korea with a scholarship at a university in Seoul.
 Incidentally sharing the inn with Khanh, Mai and Lee Jun-su – the son of the beautiful but rebellious hostess, Linh has had many difficulties when Jun-su is the popular idol who always troubles her.
 Many people with different personalities and preferences living under one roof would not be reconciled.
-Still, all four of them and their other friends overcame all disagreements and had a good time.
-Remember with full of happy and sad memories, so that when we look back, everyone will not regret having lived their best in their youth.
+Still, all four of them and their other friends overcame all disagreements and had a good time, so none of them would not regret their youth in their future.

-In South Korea, Linh and Jun-su gradually develop feelings for each other, and after that, they fall in love.
+In Seoul, South Korea, Linh and Jun-su gradually develop feelings for each other, and after that, they fall in love.
 Junsu does not realize Miso's feelings.
 Meanwhile, Linh did not know that Khanh was liking her.
 An incident occurred that caused Linh's family to go bankrupt, her home was lost, her mother was in a coma because of a brain hemorrhage, so Linh had to go back to Vietnam urgently without meeting again.
 Junsu was shocked but couldn't do anything because he decided to pursue his career.

 Part 2

 Linh brought Junsu back to debut with her parents.
 At first, they were furious and opposed; however, after that, they became sympathetic towards Junsu.
 Turns out again when Junsu has a traffic accident and loses his memory.
-He is forced to go to the United States for surgery and meets Cynthia when intending to commit suicide on the rooftop of a Brooklyn bar after losing the bar fight and his memory.
-Referred to as Jace by Cynthia, The two begin to date each other in the pain and helplessness of Linh.
+He is forced to go to the United States for surgery and meets Cynthia when intending to commit suicide on the rooftop of a Brooklyn bar after losing a bar fight and his memory.
+Referred to as Jace by Cynthia, the two begin to date each other in the pain and helplessness of Linh.
 She is forced to stop with Junsu because his family wants him to live well with a new identity in the present.

 Linh becomes the strategy leader for a resort company, and she is transferred to Da Nang.
-There, she happens to meet Junsu again after 4 years and Cynthia — Junsu's previous fiancee.
+There, she happens to meet Junsu again after 4 years and Cynthia — Junsu's previous fiancée.
 His indifferent attitude towards Linh made her fall into despair.
 Besides the love story, Linh also has trouble in her relationship with director Phong.
 Phong gradually falls in love with Linh, while Cynthia learns of the love story between Linh and Junsu through Khanh's story and considers Linh as her love rival.
 The romantic relationships become gradually dramatic, complicated and meet multiple obstacles and challenges throughout the drama's second half.